-- There was an increase in participation in KS1 in competitive sport within school and also in inter-school competitions.
-There was a 50% increase in the number of children accessing extra-curricular sport activities.
+- Participation in KS1 in competitive sport within school and also in inter-school competitions.
+There was a continued increase in the number of children accessing extra-curricular sport activities.

 - Our hearing impaired pupils participated in a number inter-school events, both as para-athletes and with abled bodied children.

-- There was an increase in the number of competitive sports that the school competed in and this included the ‘sport for all’ B anc C team events at all key stages.
+- The school particpated in the number of competitive sports that the school competed in and this included the ‘sport for all’ B anc C team events at all key stages.

 - Increase in number of teachers running clubs to promote competitive sport and physical activity

-- Sports coach offers support to class teachers increasing knowledge and confidence
+- Sports coach gives support to class teachers increasing knowledge and confidence

-- The school was awarded the Sainsbury Gold Award for 2015-16 (this is the third successive year for this award)
+- The school was awarded the Sainsbury Gold Award for 2016-17 (this is the third successive year for this award